karmab/kcli/doc/index.md

 - *enableroot* (optional).
 Defaults to true.
 Allows ssh access as root user
 - *storemetadata* (optional).
 Defaults to false. creates a /root/.metadata yaml file whith all the overrides applied.
 On gcp, those overrides are also stored as extra metadata
 - *sharedfolders* (optional).
 Defaults to a blank array.
 List of paths to share between a kvm hypervisor and vm.
 You will also make sure that the path is accessible as qemu user (typically with id 107) and use an hypervisor and a guest with 9p support (centos/rhel lack it)
+- *yamlinventory* (optional).
+Defaults to false.
+If set to true, ansible generated inventory for single vms or for plans containing ansible entries will be yaml based.

 ## Overriding parameters